InvoiceFox/Workonomic-client-bash/elisp/README.md

 State
 -----

 First version.
-Just the nat-lang wrknm (worknomic message) command (same as in bash).
+Just the nat-lang wrknm (WoRKNomic Message) command (same as in bash).
 More will come.

 How to install